Garlic is an Allium vegetable, Allium sativum, in the same family as onions, shallots, leeks and scallions.

 Historical use of garlic, however, indicates that it was initially utilized more for medicinal purposes and health maintenance rather than as a culinary food flavoring.

 Like onions, garlic with its strong sulfurous odor when sliced, was viewed throughout history to hold mystical qualities and believed to offer bodily protection against disease.
-This also coincides with its a popular reputation for warding off "evil spirits" and mythical creatures like werewolves and vampires.
+This also coincides with its popular reputation for warding off "evil spirits" and mythical creatures like werewolves and vampires.

 In the Middle Ages it was similarly used to protect against epidemics